asgeo1/refinerycms-page-images/readme.md

-# Page Images Engine for Refinery CMS
+# Page Resources Engine for Refinery CMS

 ## About

-Page Images allows you to relate one or more images to any page in Refinery which makes it really easy for you to create simple image galleries with lightbox style popups on the front end page views.
+Page Resources allows you to relate one or more resources to any page in Refinery which makes it really easy for you to create simple resource galleries with lightbox style popups on the front end page views.

 ## Requirements